 The officer in charge of my father's group was our neighbour and friend, and it was a great source of amusement that my father would make a great play of saluting him at the most inappropriate moments.

-As the war progressed and the threat of invasion receded life in the Home Guard became more relaxed and on weekend manoeuvres cross country exercises would often end at my grandfather's pub, the Cefn Mably Arms.
-Pubs in Wales were closed on Sundays then, so the men remained undisturbed, especially as Sgt Evans of the St Mellons constabulary was among them.
+As the war progressed and the threat of invasion receded, life in the Home Guard became more relaxed and on weekend manoeuvres cross country exercises would often end at my grandfather's pub, the Cefn Mably Arms.
+Pubs in Wales were closed on Sundays then, so the men remained undisturbed, especially as Sgt Evans of the St Mellons (local) constabulary was among them.